-(A) calculated from 12 months QC data, Nov22 - Nov23

-(B) based on low CREA QC data (Nov 2022 - Nov 2023), at value closest to decision point
+Table 7: Uncertainty of Measurement values.
+(A) calculated from 12 months QC data, Nov 2022 – Nov 2023.
+(B) based on low CREA QC data (Nov 2022 - Nov 2023), at value closest to decision point.

 9.0 MEMBERSHIP & REPRESENTATION

 To ensure best practice, to maintain continuous professional development (CPD) and to keep up to date with the latest developments and trends in drug misuse, laboratory staff hold professional membership and attend meeting of various international societies.
-These societies include;
+These societies are listed in table 8.

-Figure 13: Laboratory professional/society memberships